 Unallocated space is part of disk space that is not belong to any partition.
 Besides creating new partition, you can add Unallocated space to C: drive or other volume to increase free space.
 To add Unallocated space to a partition, Windows native Disk Management is an option, but it can only add Unallocated space to the left contiguous partition.
 If you want to add to the right contiguous or any nonadjacent partition, you need 3rd-paty partition software.
-In this article, I'll introduce how to add Unallocated space to C drive in Windows Server and PC.
+In this article, I'll introduce how to add Unallocated space to C drive without losing data.

 Applies to: Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 (R2), Small Business Server 2011, Windows Server 2008 (R2) and Windows Server 2003 (R2).